-C.5.1.
-Upgrading the DA-Rice/Crop Biotechnology Center R&D Facilities and Advancing Rice Production through Climate-Resilient, High-yielding and Nutritious Varieties
+C.5.4.
+Enhancing Rice Production through Climate-resilient, High-yielding, and Nutritious Varieties at the DA-Rice/Crop Biotechnology Center

 Achieving rice sufficiency is still one of the urgent goals in Philippine agriculture.
 In 2021, the total annual palay production volume reached an all-time high of 19.96 million metric tons, 3.4% higher than a year earlier.
 This was attributed to government interventions in terms of subsidy and promotion of modern rice production technologies.
 To sustain the increase in production amidst the challenges and constraints to rice productivity, the increase in production efficiency can be the most feasible and comprehensive approach to addressing the challenge (Kumar and Ladha, 2011).
 Over the years, the employment of superior rice varieties with high yield, high nutritional value, and climate change resilience has been considered the most economical and effective solution (Rosegrant, 2003; Huang et al., 2012).
 Climate change introduces two obstacles to rice production: increased and unpredictable patterns of pest and disease occurrences and unpredictable rain patterns that make rice more vulnerable to flooding, drought, soil moisture fluctuations, and hotter temperatures, especially during the flowering stage.
 Human nutrition is completely dependent on plant systems, directly or indirectly.
 Food with higher nutritional value is always desired for human health.
 Rice is the prime staple food in over thirty developing countries, providing at least 20% of dietary protein, 3% of dietary fat, and other essential nutrients.
 Efforts have been taken to improve rice's nutritional quality as this is the primary food source with a low amount of micronutrients.